-Since bacteriostatic drugs may interfere with the bactericidal action of penicillin, it is advisable to avoid giving Doxycycline in conjunction with penicillin.
+Since bacteriostatic drugs may interfere with the bactericidal action of penicillin, it is advisable to avoid giving doxycycline in conjunction with penicillin.

 The absorption of doxycycline is impaired by concurrently administered antacids containing aluminium, calcium, magnesium or other drugs containing these cations; oral zinc, iron salts or bismuth preparations.
+Dosages should be maximally separated.

 The serum half-life of doxycycline is shortened when patients are concurrently receiving alcohol, barbiturates, carbamazepine or phenytoin.
+An increase in the daily dosage of doxycycline should be considered.

-A few cases of pregnancy or breakthrough bleeding have been attributed to the concurrent use of tetracyclines with oral contraceptives
+A few cases of pregnancy or breakthrough bleeding have been attributed to the concurrent use of tetracyclines with oral contraceptives.